-Whether undergraduates choose the major, minor or combined degree option, all students in the Human Services and Social Justice Program enjoy an interactive curriculum that trains them to design and implement programs in service of individuals and communities.
+Whether undergraduates choose the major, minor, micro-minor or combined degree option, all students in the Human Services and Social Justice Program enjoy an interactive curriculum that trains them to design and implement programs in service of individuals and communities.
 The curriculum builds upon students' commitment to social justice, preparing them to maximize these skills for the working world.

 Students work closely with faculty on their coursework and research projects.
 Outside the classroom, HSSJ students have opportunities to pursue awards and scholarships, develop professional skills and connections through internships.